tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/快速体验_intl_en.md

 ## Setting up user's application server
 In this example, the user's application server only provides a temporary key. "cos\_signer\_lite" is a temporary key service based on the flask service framework and is written in python3.
 You can run it on your own machine or virtual machine to provide the temporary key service for your COS terminal (Android/iOS) SDK.
->!This project is only used for demonstration and cannot be used in a production environment.
+>This project is only used for demonstration and cannot be used in a production environment.
 You can use the temporary key API of the COS server SDK in a production environment.

 ### Configuring the environment